 Plan to spend a full day exploring the 40 miles between Hilo and Waipi’o Valley that make up the Hāmākua coast.
 The spectacular waterfalls and incredible canyons lined by lush rainforest will make you want saying “Let’s stop there!” over and over again.
 Don’t forget your camera, and enjoy the extremely scenic drive.

-Our favorite three highlights of the Hāmākua coast are the following:
+Our favorite three highlights of the Hāmākua coast are:

 Gardens and Waterfalls